MartinChavez/LINQ/README.md

             - LINQ to XML
             */

-            // LINQ Defines a set of general purpose standard query operators that allow:
-            /*
-            - Transversal
-            - Filter
-            - Projection
-            */
-            // Queries can be applied to any data source that is based on a Type that implements IEnumerable<T>

-            //LINQ makes a query a first-class language construct in C# ? const bool answer = true;
-            Assert.IsTrue(answer);
-        }

         /* LINQ Syntax
                - There are two ways of writing LINQ Queries:
                - Query Syntax